eddiethedean/mlops/README.md

 A machine learning project.
-Building a mlops pipeline then deploying it to the cloud.
+Building an mlops pipeline then deploying it to the cloud.